ericonr/AppPauser/README.md

 ## How to install

-Install the Go compiler, and then run `go install ./...` to compile both binaries and store them in `$GOBIN`.
+Install the Go compiler, and then run `go get github.com/ericonr/AppPauser` to compile both binaries and store them in `$GOBIN`.
 You then only need to add `$GOBIN` to your `$PATH` and you are ready to use this!

 ## Future steps